 The business plan is a detailed roadmap for your business.
 It is a non-static, living, breathing document that should be updated regularly to reflect the course and strategy of the business.
-The B Plan provides context and gives a holistic view of the entire activity.
-It is as much a planning tool for the entrepreneur as it is a tool for interacting with outside parties.
+The business plan provides context and gives a holistic view of the entire business activity.

 Business Plan Components

 The business plan will generally contain a detailed explanation of the product, service, or concept, the market, the organizational and management plan, the management team, financial position, financial projections for 3-5 years out, a marketing plan, and any other elements that would serve to adequately explain your business.
 Below we provide an overview of the individual components of the business plan.

 This should include the major sections of the business plan.
 The key is that (like a resume) you want all of the components to fit in an organized manner on one page.
 We use the resume analogy because the table of contents is a snapshot-style outline of the business plan.
 A well-planned table of contents goes a long way in showing the depth and development of the business components.